agpmilli/3D-geometry/Ex5/readme.txt

 to reach a zero mean value.

-The main difference between the 3 objects is that compared to the cylinder, the two other objects converge to a final and minimized form whereas the cylinder will be able to shrink and keeping its zero mean curvature until it converges to a single point.
+The main difference between the 3 objects is that compared to the cylinder, the two other objects converge to a final and minimized form whereas the long cylinder will be able to shrink more.
+This is due to the fact that the surface of non fixed points is large enough to compensate for the fixed noraml vectors.
+Nevertheless, the goal of the minimal surface is reached.

 See screenshots in "Screenshots" folder